vpzomtrrfrt/isglorious/README.md

-# gloriouswill.github.io
+# isglorious
-Glorious William Culhane
+Because everyone wants to be glorious